 To use a CA-issued certificate, select the certificate file and associated private key file.
 For details, see Tanium Core Platform Deployment Guide: Securing Tanium Console, API, and Module Server access.

 This option is supported only for POC deployments.
 When SQL Server is installed on the local host computer, you can select a database server from the Local Instance list box.

 Select this option and specify the path to the remote database server in the Remote SQL Path text box.
 The syntax is <hostname>\<database server name>.
 For example, SQL1\SQLEXPRESS.

-localhost for a local server or the FQDN or IP address of the remote server.
+- Server: Specify localhost (default) for a local server, or the FQDN or IP address of the remote server.

 You must enter IPv6 addresses within square brackets (for example, [2001:db8::1]).

 - Options: Specify additional parameters to pass in the connection.
 Typically, this is dbname and port.
 For example, dbname=postgres port=5432 user=postgres.